holo-q/thauten/README.md

 **Thauten** /θɔːˈtiːn/ – *"That which folds and unfolds thought within itself."*

 An experimental reinforcement learning project testing the Semiodynamics Framework through the evolution of reasoner models using GRPO and Prime Intellect's [Verifiers](https://github.com/willccbb/verifiers) library.
-The goal is to engineer models whose internal narrative consistency makes extraordinary computation feel like the natural next-token prediction — essentially creating "miracle-level" reasoning capabilities.

 ## Overview